RetroDECK/ES-DE/THEMES-DEV.md

 * `fontPath` - type: PATH
     - Path to a TrueType font (.ttf).
 * `fontSize` - type: FLOAT
     - Size of the font as a percentage of screen height (e.g. for a value of `0.1`, the text's height would be 10% of the screen height).
-This calculation is based on the font's bounding box, the actual glyphs (characters) don't normally fill this entire area.
+This calculation is based on the reference 'S' character so other glyphs may not fill this area, or they may exceed this area.
     - Minimum value is `0.001` and maximum value is `1.5`.
-Note that when running at a really low resolution, the minimum value can get clamped to a larger relative size.
+Note that when running at a really low resolution, the minimum value may get clamped to a larger relative size.
 The font is allowed to overflow the height of the element by 100%, i.e. `fontSize` can be set to twice that of the y axis of the `size` property.
 Any value above that will be clamped.
     - Default is `0.045`
 * `horizontalAlignment` - type: STRING
     - Controls alignment on the X axis.